 When a user clicks one of the social login buttons in the login box, your application redirects the user to the OAuth provider's authentication page where your user will login or signup.
 After authenticating your user, the OAuth provider redirects the user from the authentication page to your redirect URL.

-Save your changes when done.
+Save your changes and publish when done.

 Although configuring a social login is straightforward, our guides streamline the process by telling you what information you need and where to find it.

-Of course, the configuration pages in your Frontegg Settings tell you what information you need from each social login provider.
+The configuration pages in your Frontegg Settings tell you what information you need from each social login provider.
 So feel free to skip the guides if you already know where to find the required information.

 This is a list of guides to help you configure social logins.